 - Par-boil Beef Tripe: If you are not familiar, parboiling is basically partially cook something which will then be cooked another way.
 So, to par-boil the tripe place it in a large stockpot, cover with water, and bring to a boil.
 Simmer for 15 minutes.
 Throw out the water then rinse the tripe in cold water several times.

 - Cook tripe in salty water until tender.
-I prefer to cook it in the Instant Pot (pressure cooker) because is faster, it just takes 20 minutes, but if you don’t have a pressure cooker available simmer for a 2 -3 hours in a normal pot.
+I prefer to cook it in the Instant Pot (pressure cooker) because is faster, it just takes 20 minutes, but if you don’t have a pressure cooker simmer for a 2 -3 hours in a normal pot.

 Venezuelan Mondongo Soup